milindchavan12/DomainDriven/README.md

 - Coordinate the activity of aggregates and repositories with the purpose of implementing the business action.

 Action in **Domain Services** come from *Requirments* and approved by *Domain Experts*.

+### Aggregates
+Aggregate consists of one or more Entities and ValueObjects which change together.
+Aggregate must have **Aggregate Root**, which is parent object of all members of Aggregate.
+Data changes to Aggregate must follow A.C.I.D rule, which is : Automic, Consistant, Isolated and Durable.

+In the Domain Driven Design book Eric Evans states, "An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes."